Repository backends

 Scaleway Object Storage https://<bucket>.s3.<region>.scw.cloud Yes

-Rekkord may issue ListObjects API calls to reduce blob overwrites on hosts without conditional write support, which may incur additional cost.
+Rekkord may issue ListObjects API calls to reduce blob overwrites on hosts without conditional write support, which may incur additional cost, and requires broader S3 permissions.

 It is recommended to use a provider with support for conditional writes!